jeamy/timelapse/README.md

 # timelapse
-timelapse images from webcams with opencv
+python timelapse images from webcams with opencv